 Compared to a lettuce head which costs $2 and is twice the size, it can get prohibitively expensive to be feeding radicchio all the time.

-However, if your guinea pigs really love it, radicchio makes a great training treat for teaching tricks and bonding with your guinea pig.
+However, if your guinea pigs really love it, radicchio makes a great treat for bonding with your guinea pig.

 Potential Allergic Reactions

 Like other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to radicchio.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.